workloads/web-assets-sync/README.md

 # Terraform Cloud Workspace `web-assets-sync`

-> This directory manages uploads of Web-accessible Assets for [@workloads](https://github.com/workloads).
+> This repository manages uploads of web-accessible Assets for [@workloads](https://github.com/workloads).

 ## Table of Contents